PaulSD/config-template-card/README.md

 When defining `staticVariables` that reference other (previously defined) `svars`, any referenced `svars` that use asynchronous functions will contain the unsettled `Promise` object.

 Similarly, when defining `variables` that reference other (previously defined) `vars`, any referenced `vars` that use asynchronous functions will contain the unsettled `Promise` object.
 However, any referenced `svars` that use asynchronous functions will contain complete/settled values.

+Also similarly, when evaluating the `card`, `row`, or `element` configuration, any `output` values that use asynchronous functions will contain the unsettled `Promise` object.
+However, any referenced `svars` or `vars` that use asynchronous functions will contain complete/settled values.

 When defining `entities` that use templates, any `entities` templates that use asynchronous functions will be skipped, and any referenced `vars` that use asynchronous functions will contain the unsettled `Promise` object, which will not settle before `entities` is used.
 However, any referenced `svars` that use asynchronous functions will have complete/settled values.